jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 Here is an OCaml program that prints an HTML table from a 2-dimensional list.
-See that function arguments are separated by spaces, and anonymous functions are created with the `fun` keyboard.
+See that function arguments are separated by spaces, and anonymous functions are created with the `fun` keyword.

 :::